 Day 3.
 Transfer to Zagreb & Zagreb walking tour

 After breakfast, it’s time to move to another beautiful Balkan country – Croatia.
-We’ll head for the Croatian capital, and after roughly around 4 hours (depending on the border crossing), we’ll reach Zagreb.
-Check-in at the hotel and take some time to refresh before we start with our Zagreb walking tour.
+We’ll head to the Croatian capital, and after roughly 4 hours (depending on border crossings), we’ll reach Zagreb.
+Check in at the hotel and take a moment to refresh before we start our Zagreb walking tour.

 Overnight: Zagreb